-The vulva, which is composed of the labia, clitoris, outer vagina and outer urethra, is susceptible to a wide variety of conditions that can occur in all ages.
+The vulva, which is composed of the labia, clitoris, outer vagina and outer urethra, is susceptible to a wide variety of conditions that can occur at any age.
 Most of these are skin conditions.
 They are typically classified as either benign (noncancerous) or malignant (cancerous).

-If you have a vulvar disorder, you may see and/or feel a number of symptoms.
-Schedule an appointment with your gynecologist to determine the exact cause of the following common vulvar disorder symptoms:
+If you have a vulvar disorder, you may see and/or feel a number of symptoms including:

 - A growth, such as a wart or ulcer

 - Persistent itching or burning

 If you experience redness, itching, burning or lesions in the vulva area, you should tell your gynecologist.
 These symptoms can be caused by many different conditions, ranging from common infections to malignant cancer.